jsfiddle/togetherjs/README.md

 Until now, most of Mozilla's Webmaking experiments that involve writing HTML ([lovebomb.me][], [Storything][], [X-Ray Goggles][], etc) have used `.innerHTML` to parse HTML into a DOM.
 However, this has a number of disadvantages:

-* It's difficult to map an element in the generated DOM back to its original HTML source code.
+* It's difficult to map an element in the generated DOM back to its location in the original HTML source code.
 This is useful in a variety of scenarios such as Jessica Klein's [lovebomb mockups][] and [webmaker tutorials][].

 * It's completely insecure.
 For our webmaker initiatives that really need to scale, we'd like to have more fine-grained control over what kinds of elements and attributes are allowed in code.